rkas123/BTP-final/README.md

 3. Automatic request is sent to the backend every 20 seconds(configurable).
 The user doesn't need to do anything for it.
 4. Manual requests can be triggered by the user by clicking on the mic button and speaking out a command.

-The app using voice commands to communicate.
+The app uses voice commands to communicate.
 The output is also given the user using Text to speech, therefore all the communication occurs via sound.